 - This unique, quantitative process using CAPS, not only prevents victims from becoming victims, it also prevents perpetrators from becoming perpetrators.
 There is no better solution!

-As trust is diminished, aggression emerges, which may start with buckets of water and too quickly escalates to expressions of violence (riots and officers being shot).
-Many police officers are increasingly leery of getting out of their vehicles to solve problem for fear of being blindsided by the very members of the community they strive to protect.
+- Restoring Public Trust to Avoid the Alternative: As trust is diminished, aggression emerges, which may start with buckets of water and too quickly escalates to expressions of violence (riots and officers being shot).
+Many police officers are increasingly leery of getting out of their vehicles to solve problems for fear of being blindsided by the very members of the community they strive to protect.

 - The solution is for law enforcement to implement an unbiased, systematic approach.
 They must apply the law equally and transparently in a way that the communities they serve can understand and trust.
 CAPS embodies this solution.
 It is the only system that is scientifically reliable and produces evidence-based best practices for the agencies that use it.
 CAPS has the ability to demonstrate to any observer, including community oversight committee members and the DOJ, that enforcement decisions were made strictly on the basis of objective, observable behaviors without regard to race, ethnicity, or gender.